 Potato starch is relatively flavorless, which means that it won’t alter or overpower other flavors in foods.
 And because potatoes are naturally gluten-free, making them a great option for people who are on a gluten-free diet or those with celiac disease.

 It’s best to add potato starch later in the cooking process because if the starches overheat, they could break down and lose their thickening qualities.
 Check your recipes for the full details.

 #4: Rice Flour

 Rice flour, made from ground rice, contains a high level of nutrients and is used in many Asian dishes including soups, noodles, and desserts.
 If of course, is made from ground rice.
 It also doesn’t add a noticeable flavor.

 It also has more dietary fiber and protein than cornstarch and contains fewer carbohydrates.
 Rice flour is best used in cold or hot water until it’s even before adding it to food to prevent it from creating lumps.

-#5 Cornstarch Substitues: Tapioca
+#5 Cornstarch Substitues: Tapioca Starch

 Tapioca is a processed starch product that’s extracted from cassava, a root vegetable found all over South America.
 It’s made by grinding cassava roots to a pulp that filters out their starch-rich liquid and is then dried into tapioca flour.